Corrine Thelma Abegglen (nee Peterson)

-LA CROSSE — Corrine Thelma Abegglen (nee Peterson) passed from this earth into eternal life September 13, 2022, her Mother’s birthday, at the age of 83.
+Corrine Thelma Abegglen (nee Peterson), passed from this earth into eternal life September 13, 2022, her Mother’s birthday, at the age of 83.
 By the grace of our Lord and Savior Jesus Christ, we pray she was welcomed by all her dear family and friends who’ve gone before, at a table set for her Mom’s birthday party.

 To her kids, she was a loving and kind mother who gave her all, gracefully, and never once raised her voice or hand in anger.
 She followed the rules, especially the golden rule, as a loving and kind role model of a life of service to others.
 She was a lifelong member and supporter of Our Redeemer Lutheran Church in La Crosse.
 She lived her faith in God, as expressed in St. Francis’ Prayer, by her values, her words, and her deeds.
 In her last days, she prayed for her family and her caregivers, and not for herself.